-The Juvenile Diabetes Research Foundation say that there is nothing a person can do to prevent type 1 diabetes.
-Eating, exercise, or other lifestyle choices will not change the outcome.
+The Juvenile Diabetes Research Foundation states that there is nothing a person can do to prevent type 1 diabetes.
+Eating, exercising, or other lifestyle choices will not change the outcome.

 Type 1 diabetes usually begins during childhood or early adulthood, but it can happen at any age.

 Type 2 diabetes

 - having a parent or sibling with type 2 diabetes